apollo-server-integrations/apollo-server-integration-google-cloud-functions/example/README.md

 > gcloud functions deploy <function-name> --runtime nodejs16 --trigger-http --allow-unauthenticated --entry-point=<function-name> --source=./dist
 > ```
 >
-> Beware that the `--entry-point` flag should match the name provided in the `FUNCTION_TARGET` environment variable.
+> Beware that the `--entry-point` flag should match the name of the function handler exported on the main file of the server application.

 ## FAQ

-### I got an error `Expected value for define "process.env.FUNCTION_TARGET" to be a string, got undefined instead` when trying to build my function:

-This error is caused by the absence of the `FUNCTION_TARGET` environment variable.
-Make sure you have the `FUNCTION_TARGET` environment variable set on your `.env`, or otherwise, supplied to your running Node process.

 ### I got an error `Provided code is not a loadable module` when trying to run the `start` command:

 You'll get this error when there is no bundled output on the `/dist` directory.
-Make sure to run the `build` or `watch` command before running the `start` command.
+Make sure to run the `build` command before running the `start` command.

 ### I got an error `Function <function-name> is not defined in the provided module...` when trying to run/deploy my function:

-This will usually happen when the bundled code does not include `@as-integrations/google-cloud-functions` source code on the final bundle. **It is important to have the source-code for the integration bundled *within* your function** because of how Google Cloud Functions reads the function entry point.

-In `scripts/buildConfig.mjs`, make sure that the `external` array **does not** include `@as-integrations/google-cloud-functions`.
-Every other direct dependency that can be normally resolved by package.json should be included on the `external` array.
+The value of `--target` and `--entry-point` flags, on the `start` and `deploy` scripts, respective, should match the name of the function you export from the main file of your app.
+By default it is named `handler`.